 SAV data compiled for the CBP (VIMS 2012) was utilized to evaluate SAV resources in Tred Avon River.
-From 2008 - 2013, no documented SAV was shown to be occurring where reef construction and seeding activities would be undertaken.
-The following SAV are present in the Tred Avon River system: Zannichellia palustris (horned pondweed); Ruppia maritima (widgeon grass); Potamogeton perfoliatus (redhead-grass); and Stuckenia pectinata (sago pondweed).
+From 2008 through 2015, SAV was not documented in the location of the reef construction and seeding activity areas.
+The following SAV are present in the Tred Avon River: Zannichellia palustris (horned pondweed); Ruppia maritima (widgeon grass); Potamogeton perfoliatus (redhead-grass); and Stuckenia pectinata (sago pondweed).
 However, the areal extent is found mainly in the shallow creeks outside the NOB limits.
 On average, there have been 140 acres of SAV beds in the Tred Avon River in the past 10 years (2003 - 2012).
 SAV beds were more expansive in the decade prior to that, averaging 500 acres annually (1993 - 2002).
 In 2011, a number of the small creeks within the Tred Avon system (Hudson Creek, Back Creek, Phillips Creek, Beckwith Creek, and Smith Creek) supported SAV beds.